My bottle is empty!

 MJR Soaps

-Update: I started using Norwex over a year ago (2014) and have no need for any type of make up remover!
+Update: I started using Norwex in 2014 and have no need for any type of make up remover!
 They have microfiber make up remover wash cloths that work excellent!
 I use the cloth and then wash my face as usual.
 I can go soap free too if I want but I like how my skin feels using my aloe hibiscus soap!
 Check out Norwex-it's still fairly new to the USA.